-This quarter's data stems from customers' opinions of service received between April and June 2010
+This quarter's data stems from customers' opinions of service received between January and March 2010

-Motor Carrier Services earned a customer satisfaction rating of 95.7, down one-tenth of a point versus last quarter.
-The score is 1.6 points higher than the same time last year.
-The ratio of people who said they were "very satisfied" with the service they received from MCS in the second quarter 2010 is 61.2 percent, one-tenth higher than last quarter and up 3.6 percent from the same time last year.
+The survey reports Motor Carrier Services' customer satisfaction rating rose to a record 95.8, seven-tenths of a point above the rating in the fourth quarter of 2009.
+When compared to the first quarter of 2009, the score is 3.5 points higher.
+The ratio of people who said they were "very satisfied" with the service they received from MCS in the first quarter 2010 is 61.1 percent, down four-tenths of a percent.

-MCS takes risks in an effort to balance resources, optimize employee time and increase customer usage of Motor Carrier Express while maintaining a high level of customer service.
+MCS takes risks in an effort to balance resources, optimize employee time and increase customer usage of Motor Carrier Express while still maintaining a high level of customer service.
 In recent years, MCS decreased resources while increasing output, expectations and customer satisfaction.